-4. Library Media Teacher (Teacher Librarian)
+4. Teacher Librarian

+The United Teachers of Los Angeles (UTLA) and Los Angeles Unified School District (LAUSD) agreement Article XVIII-Class Size should be adhered to.
 The Teacher Librarian (TL) position and TL semester differential are allocated in Program 10989.
 The ten (10) days of substitute time for the TL will continue to be allocated in program 13027.
 Schools that do not receive this resource and those opting to supplement their resources may budget for this position at their discretion.
 Work assigned to employees should be based on their class description.

 Specially-funded resources may be used to supplement librarian resources.
-For a Library Media Teacher that is budgeted in Title I, four days of substitute time must be budgeted in the program.
+For a Teacher Librarian that is budgeted in Title I, four days of substitute time must be budgeted in the program.
 An additional six days of substitute time is allocated in the General Fund School Program 13027.
-The first four days of substitute time for the Library Media Teacher must be time-reported in Title I.
+The first four days of substitute time for the Teacher Librarian must be time-reported in Title I.